How does All of Us assess diversity? What communities does All of Us consider “underrepresented in biomedical research?”

 • Sexual and gender minorities:

-• Sex assigned at birth: People who self-report intersex as their sex at birth
+• Sex assigned at birth: People who select intersex as their sex at birth

 • Sexual orientation: People who select any sexual orientation choice other than straight (e.g., gay, lesbian, bisexual, queer, asexual, etc.)